HotPocketHPE/mhguide/mhguide.md

 Being too close or too far away will hurt your damage, while being just close enough will raise it.
 You can tell if you are in proper crit distance range by watching the yellow hit sparks.
 Bigger = better!

 Different ammo types have different crit distances.
 Pierce's crit distance is further away than Normal's, so watch your positioning!
-Some shots, such as elemental shots, do not use crit distance, but most common ammo does.
+Some shots, such as elemental shots, don't use crit distance, but most common ammo does.

 ### Motion Values